Mortgage

 (Translated by DeepL)

-A possible contractual inequality in a credit relationship between a bank and its customers does not give rise to liability on the part of the bank, provided that the bank has validly fulfilled its duty to provide information.
+A possible contractual imbalance in a credit relationship between a bank and its clients does not engage the bank’s liability, even if the bank provides its clients with limited information.
 These are the main findings of judgment 4A_567/2024 of 27 May 2025.

 In 2013, clients entered into a mortgage loan agreement with a bank for approximately CHF 1.5 million.
-The interest rate was variable and corresponded to the three-month LIBOR (and subsequently SARON), plus a margin.
+The interest rate was variable and corresponded to the three-month LIBOR (later SARON) plus a margin.
 The agreement provided that if the LIBOR (or SARON) was negative, the interest rate would be equal to the margin.
 The loan was renewed several times, most recently in 2020.

-To hedge against the LIBOR/SARON variable interest rate risk, the clients also entered into a 30-year swap agreement with the bank, under which the clients will pay the bank a fixed interest rate of 2.31 % in exchange for the LIBOR/SARON rate (calculated on the same mortgage loan amount of CHF 1.5 million).
-However, the swap agreement does not provide for a floor rate in the event of a negative LIBOR/SARON.
+To hedge against the risk of variable LIBOR/SARON rates, the clients also entered into a 30-year swap agreement with the bank, under which the clients will pay the bank a fixed interest rate of 2.31 % in exchange for the LIBOR/SARON rate (calculated on the same mortgage loan amount of CHF 1.5 million).
+However, the swap agreement does not provide for a floor rate in the event of a negative LIBOR/SARON rate.

-The total interest payable by the clients under the two agreements is as follows :
+The total interest payable by the clients under the two contracts is summarised as follows :

 - If LIBOR/SARON ≥ 0 → Interest rate = margin + 2.31 %